 5PM: In and of itself, the drop down to 55 kilos for 2004 was already a grand undertaking.
 But the added component of having Brandon Paulson there, a longtime friend and training partner, seems like it brought on a whole new shade of complexity to the situation.

-Dennis Hall: Me and Brandon were really good friends at the time and I didn’t want it to get out there too early.
+Dennis Hall: Brandon and I were really good friends at the time and I didn’t want it to get out there too early.
 I even asked the guys who worked with me not to say anything to anybody.
-I wanted it to be a surprise at the nationals.
+I wanted it to be a surprise at the Nationals.
 Somehow I think he knew anyway.
-But when I got to nationals I was skinny as heck and then everybody knew.
+But when I got to Nationals I was skinny as heck and then everybody knew.
 It was out of the bag once I got there.

 5PM: Did you do a test cut?